sarahmhooper/DICOMDataExtractor/data_extraction/README.md

 ```

 ## Getting started
-Required files, details on the codebase organization, and examples of how to use this codebase to classify medical images are provided in the Jupyter notebookes __tutorials/headCTclassifier.ipynb__.
-To enable function calls from the command line, __run_DICOM_crawler.py__ is also provided, which perform the same operations as their respective Jupyter notebooks listed above.
+Required files, details on the codebase organization, and examples of how to use this codebase to classify medical images are provided in the Jupyter notebook __tutorials/DICOM_crawler.ipynb__.
+To enable function calls from the command line, __run_DICOM_crawler.py__ is also provided, which performs the same operations as their respective Jupyter notebooks listed above.

 ## Example usage
-To train a classifier over a set of images stored in pixel_data_example.h5 with labels stored in train_example.csv, validation_example.csv, and test_example.csv, run:
+Given a set of folders in the directory *storage/dicom_folders*, we can save all of the DICOM metadata into a CSV and save all 3d scans in a h5 file by running:
 ```
-python run_classifier.py ....
+python run_DICOM_crawler.py ....
 ```
-This command will train a 2d resnet18 to classify the images stored in pixel_data_example.h5 according to the labels in train.csv and valid.csv.
-It will then evaluate the model according to the labels in test.csv.
-Files generated from this command include: train_log.txt, which stores all outputs from the training process; predicted_labels.csv, which are the best trained model's predictions on the test set (if provided, otherwise the validation set); learning_curve.png, a simple plot of the training and validation loss curves throughout training; a tensorboard events file, which you can use to view all performance metrics and losses as a function of training the train and validation sets; model_best_train_loss.pth and model_best_val_loss.pth, which contain the stored models that acheived the best loss on the trian and validation set, respectively; and finally all_params.txt, which contains the configuration used this run.
+This command will output metadata_example.csv, containing all metadata from all DICOMs, and pixel_data_example.h5 where all pixel data from the DICOMs are stored.

 To view all parameter options for training, run:

 ```
-python run_classifier.py -h
+python run_DICOM_crawler.py -h
 ```